pcrumley/tristanAutomater/README.md

   nodesPerJob: 4
   coresPerNode: 28
   totalTime: '1:00:00'
-  # modules must be a list
+  # modules must be a list.
+Modules is the only list not permutated.
   modules: ['intel', 'intel-mpi', 'hdf5/intel-16.0/intel-mpi/1.8.16']
   # exec must be a list
   exec: ['/PATH/TO/tristan-mp2d']